draftdev/startup-marketing-checklist/README.md

 - [An Epic List of 100 Growth Hacks for Startups by Justin McGill](https://www.searchenginejournal.com/epic-list-100-growth-hacks-startups/118690/)

+## Local Development

+This site is powered by [Jekyll](https://jekyllrb.com/), so if you'd like to run the site locally (and you're using Docker), here are some of the commands you can use:

+- Build the site: `docker run --rm -it -v $PWD:/srv/jekyll jekyll/jekyll:latest jekyll build`
+- Serve locally: `docker run --rm -it -v $PWD:/srv/jekyll -p 4000:4000 jekyll/jekyll:latest jekyll serve`

 ## License

 This documentation is offered under the MIT License: